College of New Rochelle: Campus

 The main campus was located in New Rochelle, a Westchester County, New York, city about 16 mi north of Manhattan.
 In 1896, the college's founder, Mother Irene Gill, OSU, traveled to New Rochelle to explore the possibility of establishing a seminary there for young women.
-During this trip, she came across Leland Castle, an 1850s gothic revival structure and former vacation home of wealthy New York hotelier Simeon Leland.
+During this trip, she came across Leland Castle, an 1850s Gothic Revival structure and former vacation home of wealthy New York hotelier Simeon Leland.
 The castle was purchased in 1897 and became the first structure of the college.
 It has since been placed on the National Register of Historic Places.
 The castle was part of the campus quadrangle and housed the "Castle Gallery".

 The campus consisted of 20 main buildings, including a $28M athletic, recreational, and educational complex called the Wellness Center (completed in 2008), which featured an NCAA competition-sized swimming pool, basketball court, fitness center, indoor running track, yoga studio, roof garden and meditation garden, and volleyball court; it also had the Mooney Center with computer and photography labs, and TV production studio; the 200,000-volume Mother Irene Gill Memorial Library; the Student Campus Center; the Rogick Life Sciences Building with many laboratories; four residence halls; and the Learning Resource Center for Nursing.

 Athletics

-CNR athletic teams were the Blue Angels.
+The New Rochelle (CNR) athletic teams were called the Blue Angels.
 The college was a member of the United States Collegiate Athletic Association (USCAA), primarily competing in the Hudson Valley Intercollegiate Athletic Conference (HVIAC) from 2004–05 to 2018–19.

 CNR competed in 12 intercollegiate varsity sports: Men's sports included baseball, basketball, cross country, soccer and swimming; while women's sports included basketball, cross country, soccer, softball, swimming, tennis and volleyball.